PRO TIP: How To Talk To Yourself

 I want golf to be more playful and carefree.

 I want you to be able to look over a situation and honestly assess what shot you should play.
-I want you to be able to simply walk up to the ball and play the shot without trying.

 I want you to enjoy watching your ball travel.